THE UPS AND DOWNS – LIFE’S JOURNEY

 Were you thought and action specific?

-Did you breathe in the transitions rather than lurch for predetermined beat to beat?
+Did you breathe in the transitions rather than lurch from one predetermined beat to another?

 Did you over complicate your eyelines?